Entry Fee: $56

 Enter up to six (6) stories per category.

 A single visual story covering spot, daily or general news that was filmed, edited and published within 48 hours.
 Time Limit: 12 minutes.

 A single visual story that expands on a breaking news story in a timely manner and/or explores social or cultural issues.
 Time Limit: 12 minutes.

 - Politics Story

-A single visual story about political issues, the election process and/or inauguration.
+A single visual story about political issues.
 Time Limit: 12 minutes.

 - Feature Story

 A single visual story or video about the human experience, entertainment or sports.
 Time Limit: 12 minutes.

 A single visual story that focuses on explaining a serious or light topic in a simple, engaging and compelling way.
 Time Limit: 12 minutes.